01 Nov Green Cleaning & The Pandemic

 Despite my fears of COVID and its effects on my business, people are still interested in green/natural/organic cleaning products.
 While we have had to shift a bit during the pandemic (upgrading our disinfectant and providing PPE to our staff), our clients remain committed to keeping their homes clean while also being mindful of the environment.

-Most of the revenue loss came in April when near everyone was on lock-down, but we have seen a steady increase in new clients, many signing on for weekly cleaning services.
+Most of the revenue loss came in April when near everyone was on lock-down, but we have seen a steady increase in new clients, many signing on for the weekly house, kitchen and bathroom cleaning services.
 I attribute much of the increase in sales to people’s general state of mind and well being.
 Juggling homeschooling and house cleaning service is a daunting task.
 While women think they can do it all, we can’t, and there are some things best left to the professionals.
 I think when people’s homes are clean and in order, they feel a sense of control.
 It trickles down to every aspect of their day, and people tend to think of themselves as more organized and more in control when their house is clean.
 This was true back in 2007 when we first started our business.
 Many people would stop us and say, “you are starting a business with the recession?
 The housing market is crashing.
 You’ll never make it”.
 We did.
 We made it more so than other professions because people said they felt more in control when their house was clean.
 Our clients were dropping their hairdressers and forgoing Botox all to have a clean home.

 The other spike we have seen during this pandemic is our move-in/out cleanings.
 They have skyrocketed!
 As interest rates continue to drop, people are upgrading to bigger homes.
 Homes with pools and more land are gaining popularity as more and more people social distance.
 The other factor is working from home and homeschooling.
 With so many people under one roof all day and all night, people want more space so they can spread out and not be on top of each other.
 So we have definitely been seeing an uptick in move/in move/out cleanings more so than ever before.